awsdocs/amazon-rekognition-developer-guide/doc_source/video-analyzing-with-sqs.md

-# Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)<a name="video-analyzing-with-sqs"></a>
+# Analyzing a video stored in an Amazon S3 bucket with Java or Python \(SDK\)<a name="video-analyzing-with-sqs"></a>

 This procedure shows you how to detect labels in a video by using Amazon Rekognition Video label detection operations, a video stored in an Amazon S3 bucket, and an Amazon SNS topic\.
 The procedure also shows how to use an Amazon SQS queue to get the completion status from the Amazon SNS topic\.
-For more information, see [Calling Amazon Rekognition Video Operations](api-video.md)\.
+For more information, see [Calling Amazon Rekognition Video operations](api-video.md)\.
 You aren't restricted to using an Amazon SQS queue\.
 For example, you can use an AWS Lambda function to get the completion status\.
 For more information, see [Invoking Lambda functions using Amazon SNS notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html)\.

 The example code in this procedure shows you how to do the following: